rothos/protocol_1/index.md

 Run through all these practices to find ones that feel/seem good, currently.
 Run through all main practices to find ones that feel/seem good, currently.
 Try the meta protocol if you haven’t for a while.
 Try other collections besides ones in this document.

+##### Locate a deep felt sense (h)

+How do you _really_ feel right now?
+What deeper feelings are beginning to surface?
+What nebulous thing is going on at the edges of your awareness?
+The vaguer the better.
+Try to put it into words, or not.

+##### Compare/align sensory streams (h)

+Hold two or more different sensory streams in awareness at the same time, notice how they complement/corroborate/contradict each other.
+For example, while walking, pay close attention to what you see alongside sensations coming from the feet.
+Or while tapping a tabletop, pay attention to what you hear alongside sensations in the hands.

+##### Iteratively examine motivation (h)

+To what end am I doing what I am currently doing?
+And why that?
+And why that? &c.
+Can be meta-applied as well: in the course of inquiring what one is doing & why, one may inquire as to what one is doing in inquiring as such, and why.

+##### Refactor agency (h)

+[À la V. Rao](https://www.ribbonfarm.com/2012/11/27/patterns-of-refactored-agency/).
+Notice a thought or framing of some occurrence, and split/clump/invert/rotate/refactor the agency/will of whatever is involved.

+Some examples:

+- “Those flowers are alluring” → “Those flowers want to be admired”;
+- “I want to eat the doritos” → “The doritos want to feed me”;
+- “I hate this traffic” → “This traffic jam is angry with itself”.

+##### Invent a concept (h)

+Name the unnamed.
+Slice reality along a new axis.

+##### Mindful hygiene (h)

+Practice hygiene slowly, attentively.
+Brush your teeth; floss; brush your hair; shave; wash your hands/face; bathe; trim nails; apply ointments/lotions.

+##### Mindful eating (h)

+Eat slowly, attentively.
+Do you want another bite?
+Which bite do you want?
+How does it feel when you put it in your mouth, as you chew?
+Temperature, texture, flavor?
+What happens when you swallow?
+Can you feel your stomach receiving the food?

+##### Examine time (h)

+Examine the passage of time (perhaps while attending to a particular sensation, such as an ongoing noise, or perhaps not).

+##### Do it more slowly (h)

+If it’s okay to do so, slow down in whatever you’re doing.
+Slow down more.
+And more.
+And juuuust a bit more.

+##### Hug yourself (h)

+Hug yourself.
+Touch yourself lovingly.
+Caress, rub, massage, hold.
+Which parts want attention?
+Let your body be an instrument of care for itself.

+##### Want everything (h)

+To whatever degree(s) it’s good & safe to do so, allow yourself to fully and totally desire everything desirable, large & small, good & bad, immediate & far-reaching.
+Want it all.

+##### Want nothing (h)

+To whatever degree(s) it’s good & safe to do so, allow yourself to fully and totally release/forgo any and all desires.
+Accept this & now as sufficient and complete.

+##### Disclaim volitionality

+Interact with yourself, or parts of yourself, or what’s in you, only through a respectful interface; disclaim volitionality for what’s behind the interface.
+Drain your will from it.
+Temporarily treat it as not you.
+How can you affect it, now?
+What’s the right way to interact with it under these conditions?

+##### Take a break

+Take a break from everything.
+Take a complete break.
+Totally rest, temporarily.

+##### Listen

+Listen for something faint and distant.

+##### Imagine/hallucinate

+Try to hallucinate life-sized, three-dimensional people, appearing/existing around you in your present physical space, as a problem-solving tool, a general exploratory tool, for fun, for sexual fantasy.

+##### Desire factoring

+Imaginatively remove (and maybe put back) things from something you desire until you figure out the essence of what you desire in the thing.

+##### Explore dimensions of phenomenology

+In what you’re experiencing right now, explore meaning-laden phenomenology; explore meaningful phenomenology; explore valenced/unvalenced phenomenology (pleasant/unpleasant); explore the absolute, mediate, and immediate causes and conditions of phenomenology, explore the and immediate and mediate effects of phenomenology.

+##### Pain of lack

+Feel the pain of lacking, the pain of not having.

+##### Wanting versus liking

+Explore the relationship between what you want (to do/have/experience) and what you, at least historically, *know* you *like* to experience.
+Explore the relationship between what you want to avoid and what you know you don’t like to experience.

+##### Resource testing

+Imagine yourself with various extra resources, only one or two at a time (money, very nice clothing, healthy solid relationship)—what changes?
+How would things be different?

+##### Only this moment

+Temporarily pretend only this moment exists.

+##### Exactly what it needs

+Imaginatively/bodily/experientially give something exactly what it needs, exactly the relationship it needs, with the person/entity it needs (friend, parent), in the language and concepts it needs, with the emotions it needs, that that something can feel, experience, and understand.

+##### As a friend

+Ask, what advice would you give a friend about this?

+##### Querying ability

+Ask, could you do that?
+How would you do that?
+How would you solve that?

+##### Its job, its goal

+Ask something in you, that might not be you, what its job is, its goal, its purpose.
+Ask what it needs.
+Ask what’s good about it being there?
+Explore its felt goodness and badness.

+##### Bad counterfactual actuality

+Ask, would it be bad if this/that/X weren’t true?
+Ask, would it be bad if this/that/X were true?

+##### State/find the X

+State the inner conflict, state the contradiction, state the physical impossibility (such as “those two things can’t coexist in the same space or be done with these resources or go faster than the speed of light or teleport).
+Or just find it; you don’t have to state it.

+##### Seek implicit understanding

+Thus.

+##### Seek explicit understanding

+Thus.

+##### Find the sparkle

+Find the childhood and/or teenage parts of you that sparkle with wonder and joy and appreciate and enjoy them and embody them

+##### Intention

+What are you intending, planning, willing, right now?
+What is your intention [with respect to X]?

+##### Counterfactual closure

+Ask, what you could have done differently, along with some minimal other changes to a situation, so that X bad thing wouldn’t have happened?
+Or that would have made the bad thing ok?

 #### Main practice(s)

+[Unlike the preliminary/auxiliary practices, which are open-ended, the main practices are designed to be a seamless unity, a seamless closed set.
+At a later time, I will work out how to explicate some of the principles behind their design.
+In any case, by exploring them, and engaging the meta protocol with respect to them, you must come to implicitly, and sometimes explicitly, understand their interrelationship and appropriate usage, for yourself, on your terms, in your own concepts and words.
+You must find the “real” practice(s), the correct thing(s), behind the words below.]

 ##### p0